Josh-Liddell/sign-automator/README.md

 ## Getting Started

-1. Clone, or download and unzip this repository.
+1. Clone, or download and unzip this repository. (to download click the above green code button and then click download zip)
 2. In Chrome, navigate to `chrome://extensions/`.
 3. Enable **Developer mode** (top right).
 4. Click **Load unpacked** and select the extension directory.